aishstha/100-days-of-code/log.md

 ### Day 5: August 31, 2020

 #### **Today's Progress**:
-1. **[Learned some Markdown](https://github.com/pablohs1986/100-days-of-code/edit/master/log.md)** (15min):<br>I started the day learning how to make a basic menú navigate between sections in markdown.
+1. **[Learned some Markdown](https://github.com/pablohs1986/100-days-of-code/edit/master/log.md)** (15min):<br>I started the day learning how to make a basic menú to navigate between sections in markdown.
 (in progress)...

 #### **What I learned**: